SpotlightKid/micropython-stm-lib/mrequests/README.md

   `http://user:secret@myhost/`) are *not supported*.
 Pass authentication credentials separately via the `auth` argument instead.
 - SSL/TLS support on the MicroPython *unix*, *stm32* and *esp8266* ports is
   limited.
-In particular their `ssl` module does not support all encryption schemes commonly in use by popular servers, meaning that trying to connect to them via HTTPS will fail with various cryptic error messages.
+In particular, their `ssl` module does not support all encryption schemes commonly in use by popular servers, meaning that trying to connect to them via HTTPS will fail with various cryptic error messages.
 - Request and JSON data may be passed in as bytes or strings and the request